TheRealVSSVSSN/SunnyRP/resources/srp-base/README.md

-# srp-base (Lua)

-Failover glue for SunnyRP.
-Proxies to Node by default and stores data via GHMattiMySQL when Node is overloaded.
+# SRP Base Lua Resource

+Glue and failover layer for the SRP base service.

 ## ConVars
-- `srp_internal_key` shared secret for Node↔Lua
+- `srp_internal_key` – shared secret with Node service
-- `srp_node_base_url` Node base URL (default http://127.0.0.1:4000)

-## Failover
-The circuit breaker opens when Node signals overload or becomes unreachable.
-During this time, writes queue and persist through GHMattiMySQL if present.
+- `srp_node_port` – node port (default 4000)

+When the Node service reports overload or becomes unreachable, the circuit breaker opens and writes are persisted via `ghmattimysql` if available.